 - a.
 The CWE community is built on the foundation of offensive and defensive cyberspace capability development (vulnerability research; development, testing, and deployment of software, hardware, radio frequency (RF) components; data analytics) and values officers with deep technical expertise and operational knowledge of the cyber domain.
 CWEs are high-demand, low-density leaders and subject matter experts who develop foundational expertise in assignments at NCWDG, U.S. TENTH Fleet/FLTCYBERCOM, and NSA.
 All CWEs are expected to engage in continuous learning to expand their technical abilities and keep pace with rapidly evolving technologies. - b.
 The CWE career path changed in Fiscal Year 2019 (FY-19) and moved away from a legacy path that called for CWEs to lateral transfer to the CW or IP designator between five and eight years of commissioned service.
 Former CWEs were allowed to return to the CWE community and will have records that show service as a CWE, then as a CW or IP, followed by a return to CWE.
 Additionally, under the Constructive Grade Credit authorities granted by the FY-19 National Defense Authorization Act, some CWEs may have been accessed into the Navy at a paygrade above ensign due to their advanced education and/or specialized experience.
 As a result, these officers will have less total time in service (and fewer fitness reports) than their peers competing for promotion to the same paygrade. - c.
-Part of the recent rapid CWE community growth has come through lateral transfer in senior paygrades 0-4 through 0-6.
-In some of these cases, the transferring officer may not have all of the hands-on development experience expected to be gained while a junior CWE.
+Part of the recent rapid CWE community growth has come through lateral transfer in senior paygrades O-4 through O-6.
+In some of these cases, the transferring officer may not have

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - all of the hands-on development experience expected to be gained while a junior CWE.
 In these cases, superior performance in the officer's previous designator should be taken into consideration when evaluating an officer's promotion potential. - d.
-Fully qualified CWE commanders will: - (1) Have demonstrated experience in either offensive or defensive cyber warfare mission areas. - (2) Have demonstrated leadership (e.g., dept, div, team) in previous assignments.

-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (3) Possess a post-graduate education (master's, engineer's, or doctorate) in a technical, cyber related field. - e.
+The CWE community is a mix of direct accessions (0-1) level and lateral transfers from other communities (0-2 and 0-3).
+Those officers who have laterally transferred to CWE should have a successful track record in their previous community to indicate potential to succeed as a CWE lieutenant commander.
+Due to billet distribution, it is not uncommon for CWEs to conduct repeated tours at commands that focus on cyber capability development. - e.
+Fully qualified CWE lieutenant commanders will: - (1) Be qualified CWE officers. - (2) Have demonstrated proficiency in vulnerability research, software development, and/or software testing. - f.
 Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified CWE commanders will have: - (1) Documented expertise across multiple CWE core mission areas (e.g., hardware, software, RF spectrum capability, data analytics), as documented by a record of diverse offensive and defensive tours at warfare centers, fleet staffs, and national assignments. - (2) Demonstrated strong technical leadership of software development teams and/or RF Spectrum/EW capability development teams. - (3) Demonstrated continuous learning to promote a deep technical understanding in CWE-related fields (e.g., computer engineering, cyber operations, computer science, and electrical engineering). - (4) At least two (2) USCYBERCOM Capability Developer qualifications at the senior level, or a USCYBERCOM Master-level Developer qualification.
+The best qualified CWE lieutenant commanders will have: - (1) Demonstrated proficiency in at least one CWE core mission area (e.g., hardware, software, RF spectrum capability, data analytics). - (2) Documented superior performance in Navy, national, and joint assignments. - (3) Progressed towards a post-graduate education degree (master's, engineer's, or doctorate) in a technical, cyber related field. - (4) Engaged in continuous learning to promote a deep technical understanding in CWE-related fields (e.g., computer engineering, cyber operations, computer science, electrical engineering).